 Skip to main content

-The Phaseo CLI gives you a first-party terminal workflow for the Phaseo control plane.
+The Phaseo CLI is distributed as @phaseo/cli.
+It connects coding harnesses to Phaseo and provides a first-party terminal workflow for the Phaseo control plane.
 Use it when you want to:

 • sign in as a real Phaseo user from a local shell, remote shell, or agent runtime